fuujiro/LIMS/README.md

 ### 2. Comments and Considerations

-* The platform I developed at that time was Windows.
+* The enviroment I developed this project on Windows that time.
 So if you are Linux or macOS user, maybe you can't run this project code normally.

-* Please do your homework independently, so you can learn for reference, but it's better not to plagiarize.
+* Do your homework for yourself.
+You can learn for reference, but it's better not to plagiarize.

 ### 3. Encoding format

 .C Text is encoded with **UTF-8**, But the .text Text is encoded with **GBK**.
+Maybe you will find error about text format.
+You can change all text format to **UTF-8**, maybe solve it.

 ### 4. Support

 Compile Enviorment:
   1. windows 10 && Gcc 4.8 (ensure OK!
 But have some warnings.)
-  2. Apple macOS 14.1 && clang (sorry, have a bit error, you should solve by yourself.)
+  2. Apple macOS 14.1 && clang (sorry, have a little error, you can solve by yourself.)

 ### 5. Joke